 The data file is the backbone of all email clients that work like desktop applications and create a safe place to store emails in various folders.
 There is a universal data file called MBOX that supports some of the major email clients from various tech giants like Mozilla, Apple, Eudora, Netscape, Google Takeout, Google Vault Files, Spicebird, Claws Mail, Opera Mail, Alpine, etc.

 In Apple Mail, the MBOX data file size is 4.7 GB.
 In Thunderbird, it will create a maximum file size of 4 GB.
 If you are taking the assistance of any of such email clients, then it will fill quickly for a business account.
 If the attachments of emails are large, then they will become slower and lesser responsive.
+To fix the performance issue, user need to split MBOX file to multiple smaller PST file.

 Issues related to a full MBOX file